 Did you know that 60-70% of your child's body consists of water after two years of age?
 And this percentage is even higher in the first few months of life and reaches 75%.
 This in itself shows that water is essential in a person's life.

-It's good to remember that water is essential in your child's daily life as it helps maintain his physical and mental performances.
-Hence you should make sure that your child drinks enough water during the course of the day to rehydrate, and increase his water intake when he performs physical activity and during the hot summer months.
+It's good to remember that water is essential in your child's daily life as it helps maintain his physical and mental performance.
+Hence you should make sure that your child drinks enough water during the course of the day to re-hydrate, and increase his water intake when he performs physical activity and during the hot summer months.

 (This article is developed by the NIDO® Child Development Expert Panel)